This section of Ch. 5 will cover the following topics:

-- to identify certain titles
+- to identify certain types of titles

 - to indicate another person’s words, whether written or spoken

 - to refer to a word being used as a word (For example, we put the word “cat” in quotes in this sentence: The word “cat” has three letters.
-This clarifies that we are referring to the word, not to the animal.
+This clarifies that we are referring to the word, not the animal.
 This use of quotation marks is rare.
 Focus on the first two uses, which are much more common.)

 Titles in Quotation Marks